matomo-org/matomo/misc/internal-docs/content-tracking.md

       * note to myself: They should be able to parse a node that we parse for all content as you maybe wanna parse only the replaced ajax content. maybe v2
     * index.php, /foo/bar --> will be directly replaced by piwik.php in case clickNode (element having clickAttribute/Class) is an "A" element
     * Need to think about possible XSS.
 If an attacker can set href attributes on that website and we replace attribute based on that but should be ok ...
-* "note: as a user, I see that piwik.php redirects is the default "click tracking" solution, but I want to be able to disable this piwik.php redirect and instead use the link tracking 500ms solution."
-   * You said this is V2 right?
 * FYI: Piwik Mobile displays currently only one metric, so people won't see impressions and number of interactions or ratio next to each other
 * If user wants to track only visible content we'll need to wait until the websites load (not DOMContentLoaded) event is triggered.
 Otherwise CSS might be not be applied yet and we cannot detect whether node is actually visible.
 Downside: Some websites might take > 10 seconds until this event is triggered.
 Depending on how good they are developed.
 During this time the user might be already no longer on that page or might have already scrolled to somewhere else.
 * If user wants to track all content impressions (not only the visible ones) we'd probably have to wait until at least DOMContentLoaded event is triggered
-* When we listen to scroll events we currently do not detect if user scrolls the entire page, not if within a div
 * If the load event takes like 10 seconds later, the user has maybe already scrolled and seen some content blocks but we cannot detect... so considering viewport we need to assume all above the deepest scrollpoint was seen
-* TODO we might need a trackContentImpressionsOfContentBlock() to make sure to track a content block in case we do not detect it correct that a node is visible now
-* Referrer gets lost when using piwik.php
-* We could have in V2 or V3 an attribute data-content-interaction="submit" to tell Piwik to listen to the submit event and to use "submit" as an interaction
-* Would content impressions be tracked in overlay session?
-* Single page applications will always want to disable interactions as redirect would not fit into their concept!!!

 ## Answered Questions
 1. Can the same content piece have different names / targets?
 Can the same content name have different targets/pieces?